AryanJ-NYC/relay-connections-deconstructor/README.md

 ## Description

-Not all of us love the Relay spec but sometimes we find ourselves wrestling with edges and nodes and edges and nodes and edges and...
+Not all of us love the Relay spec but sometimes we need to wrestle with a third-party service that uses it.
+We find ourselves wrestling with edges and nodes and edges and nodes and edges and...

 Welp, I wrote a quick little function to flatten out said edges and nodes and edges and nodes.